Change Data Capture (CDC)

 Uses MongoDB Change Streams for real-time change notification.

-dotnet add package Excalibur.Data.MongoDB
+dotnet add package Excalibur.Cdc.MongoDB

 {